Semantic Search

 You can also apply filters to your semantic search queries.
 It helps to narrow down results based on specific conditions.

-Example: Filtering by Tags
+Example: Filtering by mimeType